zhangshuyun/gitaly/STYLE.md

 would be "Y: Implement new feature X".
 This makes it easier to quickly sift through relevant commits by simply inspecting this prefix.

+### Use more direct and imperative wording

+Prefer less verbose and more direct wording to unambiguously describe the same ideas.

+In the commit subjects, preferring the imperative mood can help with generally summarizing the patch and understanding its intent.

+The same goes for summarizing data in the form of bullet points or a formatted table in the commit message body, instead of in relatively verbose prose.
+Get to the point.

+For example about using the imperative mood, use
+`Y: Implement new feature X` instead of
+`Y: [This patch] implements new feature X` or
+`Y: [I] implemented new feature X`, as if you are giving orders to the codebase to change its behavior.

 ### Keep the commit subject short

 As commit subjects are displayed in various command line tools by default, it is